org-formation/aws-resource-providers/code-commit/repository-association/docs/README.md

 #### Arn

-The Amazon Resource Name (ARN) of the template repository association.
+The Amazon Resource Name (ARN) of the approval rule template repository association.

 #### ApprovalRuleTemplateName

-The name of the approval rule template for which you want to list repositories that are associated with that template.
+The name of the approval rule template for which you want to associate the repositories.